DeepSceneSeg/AdapNet-pp/README.md

 #### Evaluation

-Select a checkpoint to test/validate your model in terms of mean IoU metric.
+Select a checkpoint to test/validate your model in terms of the mean IoU metric.
 Edit the config file for evaluation in config folder.
 Run:

 ```